ymyke/cardio/DOMAIN.md

 - But can be flexible
 - Needs update function
 - PP: The grid controls the cards.
 The cards don't control themselves.
 The grid knows where each card is.
 A card does not know where it is.(?)
-[QQ: What about a sigil that affects cards/slots surrounding it???]
+[QQ: What about a skill that affects cards/slots surrounding it???]

 Card Slots